jmacost5/CPP-528-Project/analysis/Executive.md

 ## Data:

 Census data is central to this analysis.
-We have begun using the harmonized Longitudinal Tracts Data Base (LTDB) to identify potential variables as indicators of gentrification as well as Low Income Housing Tax Credit (LIHTC) data, and New Market Tax Credit (NMTC) data for the tax programs.
+We used the harmonized Longitudinal Tracts Data Base (LTDB) to identify potential variables as indicators of gentrification as well as Low Income Housing Tax Credit (LIHTC) data, and New Market Tax Credit (NMTC) data for the tax programs.

 ## Methods: